 PPL packs a powerful punch in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK.
 It distributes electricity to 10 million customers through regulated subsidiaries PPL Electric Utilities, two utilities in Kentucky, and Western Power Distribution Holdings in the UK.
-The company has 19,000 MW of generating capacity and also sells energy wholesale in key US markets.
+The company has more than 19,000 MW of generating capacity.
 Western Power Distribution operates four of the 15 distribution networks providing electricity service in the UK, though WPD (South West) and WPD (South Wales).
 In 2015 PPL sold its competitive energy operations in order to focus on its regulated utility businesses.

 In a major move, in 2015 PPL spun off its non-regulated wholesale energy supply business and combined it with the competitive generation business of Riverstone Holdings to create a stand-alone, publicly traded independent power producer -- Talen Energy Corporation.
 PPL shareholders own 65% of Talen Energy; affiliates of Riverstone, 35%.

 PPL delivers electricity to customers in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK, and natural gas to customers in Kentucky.

 In 2015 the US accounted for 69% of company’s revenues; the UK, 31%.

 PPL has three business segments: Kentucky Regulated; U.K. Regulated; and Pennsylvania Regulated; PPL operates electricity distribution companies with 1.4 million customers in the US (PPL Electric Utilities, Louisville Gas and Electric-LG&E, and Kentucky Utilities, KU) and more than 7.8 million customers in the UK (Western Power Distribution).
 The utility operations have 200,000 miles of electric lines.